Trellon/fontography/README.md

 #### Why not just use extend statements?

 Giant blocks of selectors in SASS makes it unreadable.
-The sass-maps engine consistently applies styles to multiple places in the stylesheets.
+The sass-maps engine applies styles to multiple places in the stylesheets.
+The code is simpler to understand, yet can be centrally managed.

 #### But you do use extend statements, by default.

 Yep.
 But it's easy to switch to sass-maps, when you have a rendering engine that supports them.

+#### Is one approach faster than another?

+Nope.
+With around 100 styles in the registry, there does not appear to be an impact on performance.